gitKrystan/2025-emberfest/slides.md

 </div>

 <!--
-Today, we’ll re-implement the TodoMVC application using:
+Today, we’ll migrate the TodoMVC application to using:

 * WarpDrive
 * JSON:API